-Alix Winter is the Chief Data Scientist for the Racial Profiling and Biased Policing Investigations Unit at New York City's Civilian Complaint Review Board.
-She is also an Adjunct Associate Research Scholar at Columbia University's Interdisciplinary Center for Innovative Theory and Empirics, where she was previously a Postdoctoral Research Scholar.
-Alix studies how social inequalities are reproduced within and travel between domains.
-Prior and ongoing projects examine these processes in relation to health and the criminal legal system.
-In her dissertation, Alix combined these research streams to examine how, in the United States, social problems that originate in various domains, such as poor health, often land in the criminal legal system.
+Alix Winter is the Chief Data Scientist for the Racial Profiling and Biased-Based Policing Investigations Unit at New York City's Civilian Complaint Review Board.
+She is also an Affiliated Research Scholar at Columbia University's Incite, where she was previously a Postdoctoral Research Scholar.
+Alix studies how institutional structures and actors reproduce racial and socioeconomic inequalities and how what happens in one domain refracts out to impact seemingly peripheral people and domains.
+Prior and ongoing projects examine these processes in relation to the criminal legal system and health.

 Alix's work has been published in Annual Review of Sociology, Criminology, American Journal of Public Health, and other academic journals.
 She received her Ph.D. in Sociology and Social Policy from Harvard University, where she was a fellow in the Harvard Kennedy School’s Multidisciplinary Program in Inequality and Social Policy, and her B.A. in Health and Societies from the University of Pennsylvania.